brianlfarmerllc/React-App-README.md-File-Generator/README.md

 ### Useful resources

-[Express res.download](http://expressjs.com/en/api.html#res.download) - Good resourse to read about not only the download method but all the methods in the req and res object
+- [Express res.download](http://expressjs.com/en/api.html#res.download) - Good resourse to read about not only the download method but all the methods in the req and res object.
-[Download.Js](https://www.npmjs.com/package/downloadjs) - NPM for Download.JS Great tool and easy to use.
+- [Download.Js](https://www.npmjs.com/package/downloadjs) - NPM for Download.JS Great tool and easy to use.

 ## Author